reactjs/react.dev/beta/src/pages/learn/managing-state.md

 When you re-render a component, React needs to decide which parts of the tree to keep (and update), and which parts to discard or re-create from scratch.
 In most cases, React's automatic behavior works well enough.
 By default, React preserves the parts of the tree that "match up" with the previously rendered component tree.

 However, sometimes this is not what you want.
 For example, in this app, typing a message and then switching the recipient does not reset the input.
-This can cause the user to accidentally send a message to the wrong person:
+This can make the user accidentally send a message to the wrong person:

 <Sandpack>